Aimar-Goni/AG_AIMedievalSim/Nuevo Documento de texto (4).md

 1.  **Saving/Loading:** How will game state (AI positions, inventories, building states, time) be saved and loaded?
 This is complex; maybe defer beyond the month.
 2.  **UI Feedback:** Display AI status (working, sleeping), money, maybe current quest.
 Display building progress.
 Indicate low resources for the AIManager.
 3.  **Balancing:** How much reward per quest?
 How much do drinks cost?
 How fast do needs decay?
 How long does work take?
 How much wood per building?
 Initial values will need tuning.
-4.  **Error Handling:** What if pathfinding fails?
+4.  **Error Handling:** What if paEthfinding fails?
 What if AIManager can't find a free spot to build?
 What if an AI tries to interact with a destroyed object?
 Add checks for null pointers (`IsValid()`).
 5.  **Performance:** Spawning many actors or complex BTs can slow things down.
 Keep pooling active.
 Profile if needed.
 Bidding system might need optimization if many AIs bid simultaneously.
 6.  **AIManager Inventory:** Seriously define how this works (central storage vs. aggregated view).
 This impacts construction and quest generation.
 7.  **Resource Consumption:** How is Wheat used?
 Does it need processing (Mill, Bakery)?
 How do AIs decide *what* to eat if they have Berries and Wheat products?